 A cool and refreshing pasta salad is always a hit.
 And dare I say, it's also an easy way to show friends and family that vegan food is just normal food.
-No need to show up at your cousin's barbecue with a seitan roast, unless you just want to. 😎
+You know what I mean?
+There's need to show up at your cousin's barbecue with a seitan roast, unless you just want to. 😎

-Especially for new vegans, sometimes it's nice to slide under the radar, and this classic, familiar, regular pasta salad is perfect for that!
+Especially for new vegans, sometimes it's nice to slide under the radar at social events, and this classic, familiar, regular pasta salad is perfect for that!

 Flexibility is the name of the game here.
-When choosing vegetables I like to incorporate a variety of textures, from crisp peppers to 'meaty' zucchini, but it's also nice to find inspiration in the seasons.
+When choosing vegetables for pasta salad I like to incorporate a variety of textures, from crisp peppers to 'meaty' zucchini, but it's also nice to use whatever is in season.